Frequently Asked Questions

-Our first stop in finding bunny savvy vets is http://rabbit.org/vet-listings/ This recommended resource was compiled by the House Rabbit Society and is organized by state.
+This resource was complied by the Buckeye House Rabbit Society.
 I do not know how frequently it is updated, so please call any potential vets to make sure they are still with the practice listed.

-Rabbits are considered "exotic pets", so if you cannot find a vet near you on the vet listing, you might want to let your fingers do the walking and look for listings in the yellow pages or online that advertise a doctor who works with exotic pets.
+Rabbits are considered "exotic pets", so if you cannot find a vet near you on the vet listing, you might want to let your fingers do the walking and look for listings in the yellow pages or online which advertise a doctor who works with exotic pets.
 Be careful and make sure he/she knows the proper types of anesthesia and antibiotics that are rabbit safe before you are in an emergency situation.

 Word of mouth recommendations by other bunny owners can be a helpful way to go.

 If you have a county extension office with an active 4-H organization, you could call their office and ask if they know of a good rabbit vet they rely on for their programs, or if they could direct you to the person in charge of running the rabbit show at their county fairs.
 It may take some legwork on your part, but your county extension office can give you a wealth of information.